-Offered by one of the world’s leading private research universities, the Master of Arts in the Teaching—Teaching English to Speakers of Other Languages (MAT–TESOL) program will prepare you to teach English and other languages to a variety of learners in both domestic and international settings.
-By completing additional requirements, you may also pursue a California Preliminary Single Subject Teaching Credential in the areas English Language Development or World Language (the World Language credential is available on campus only).
-The MAT–TESOL degree can be completed at the USC City Center campus in downtown Los Angeles or online.
+Offered by one of the world’s leading private research universities, the Master of Arts in Teaching—Teaching English to Speakers of Other Languages (MAT–TESOL) program will prepare you to teach English and other languages to a variety of learners in both domestic and international settings.
+By completing additional requirements, you may also pursue a California Preliminary Single Subject Teaching Credential in the areas English Language Development or World Languages (the World Languages credential is available on campus only).

 The MAT‒TESOL program requires a minimum of 24 units and can be completed full time in 15 months.
 MAT–TESOL coursework combines tested learning theories and current research with a strong fieldwork component and opportunities to practice teaching in the classroom.

 - Technology Enhanced Language Instruction Design and Practice

 - Assessment and Instruction for Diverse Language Learners